This check monitors the state of any Windows Service and submits a service check to Datadog.

 The Windows Service check does not include any metrics at this time.

-The Windows Service check does not include any event at this time.
+The Windows Service check does not include any events at this time.

 The Agent submits this service check for each Windows service configured in